-In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 23 May 2024 (Project Code: 2024-0095064) for the proposed action area.
-The St. Louis District has made a "No Effect" determination for the Gray Bat, Indiana Bat, Northern Long-eared Bat, and Tricolored Bat.
-The St. Louis District has made a "not likely to jeopardize the continued existence" determination for the Monarch Butterfly.
+In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, an updated list of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 28 February 2025 (Project Code: 2025-0062) for the Proposed Action Area.
+The IPaC list included three bat species: the Northern long-eared bat, Indiana bat, and tricolored bat; one bird: the whooping crane; one insect: the monarch butterfly; and one plant: decurrent false aster.
+A "may affect, not likely to adversely affect" (NLAA) determination was made for the bat species, a "no effect" determination for the whooping crane and decurrent false aster, and a "not likely to jeopardize the continued existence" determination for the monarch butterfly.
+The USFWS concurred with these determinations via email on 03 March 2025.